scaling intelligence

 »When I was a boy I wanted to maximize my impact on the world.
 And I was smart enough to realize that I am NOT very smart and that I have to build a machine that learns to become much smarter than myself, such that it can solve all the problems that I cannot solve myself, and I can retire«.

-Fear has always been a bad advisor.
+Fear has always been a poor advisor.
 Technology races are not won by self-restraint — we are limited enough as it is.
 Those who slow down in the global technological race are bound to lose, with far-reaching consequences.

 Here’s a simple, efficient solution to these problems.

-© 2021 Dr. Thomas R. Glueck, Munich, Germany.
+© 2020-2025 Dr. Thomas R. Glueck, Munich, Germany.
 All rights reserved.